victortong-git/learn-assist/README.md

-# Learn Assist Plugin for NVIDIA G-Assist
+# Learn-Assist Plugin for NVIDIA G-Assist

 Transform your gaming PC into a powerful learning companion!
 This G-Assist plugin leverages context engineering to help students get better AI-powered educational support.
 Because your gaming PC isn't just for gaming – it's a versatile tool that can support your studies and learning journey.